top of page

 Donate to the Grants Pool or Other Programs

-We greatly appreciate — and rely on — additional donations from members and nonmembers who want to support BWGive’s collective grants.
-Donations to BWGive are fully tax deductible.
+We greatly appreciate — and rely on — donations to support BWGive’s collective grantmaking.
+Donations to BWGive are:

 • Support Operations: Donations fund the essential daily operations that enable BWGive to accomplish its mission.